ICICLE-ai/faf-api-ICICLE/API_README.md

     "timeframe":[2013, 2018],
 }
 ```
-The get_table_data endpoint uses GrabTable.py to build the query before sending it to Data_Lookup.py, which accesses the MySQL database and converts data into a pandas data frame.
+The get_table_data endpoint uses GrabTable.py to build the query before sending it to Data_Lookup.py, which accesses the MySQL database and converts data into a CSV file.
 From here, the data is sent back to the user.

 ## point_to_point/
 This endpoint takes in a specific commodity, or writing "all" gives all the commodities traded between two areas.
 This endpoint works for the FAF and state databases and will return the value and quantity per ton of the resource traded between the origin and destination based on year or timeframe if given two years.
 This endpoint also returns the method of transportation, and if either the origin or destination is foreign, it returns the foreign transit and any other states the commodity moved to before the final destination."